nsamelson/Bovelo-project-group-4/README.md

 - *User :*
 The user can be a representative or an admin.
 The representative can see the catalog, configure a bike, add to cart and pass orders.
 The admin is able to do the same and is able to see its planning, the components needed to assemble a bike (and the location of the parts) and manage orders.

-- *Catalog :*
-The catalog is a class that shows all the different types of bikes (City Bike, Explorer Bike and Adventure Bike).

 - *BikePart :*
 It's regrouping every part needed to build a Bike.
 It also contains the location of each part, the quantity in stock and the time to assemble it.